nicoliKim/beautiful-jekyll/project.md

 SchNetPack aims to provide accessible atomistic neural networks that can be trained and applied out-of-the-box, while still being extensible to custom atomistic architectures.

-SchNetpack 1.0 will be soon available on github coming with an exhaustive [documentation] (https://schnetpack.readthedocs.io/en/stable/).
+SchNetpack 1.0 will be soon available on github coming with an exhaustive [documentation](https://schnetpack.readthedocs.io/en/stable/).

 For further information the preprint version of our paper [SchNetPack: A Deep Learning Toolbox For Atomistic Systems](https://arxiv.org/abs/1809.01072) is already available on the arXiv.